When Results Matter – Contact

 We Handle Complex Cases

-Jacobs, Schwalbe & Petruzzelli, P.C. has helped thousands of people over the years to qualify for SSD or SSI benefits and other benefits administered by SSA.
-We often take over complex cases from other New Jersey SSD lawyers for appeal to the Appeals Council and Federal District Court.
-In addition, we handle disabled children’s cases and those of disabled adult children.
+Jacobs, Schwalbe & Petruzzelli, P.C., has helped thousands of people over the years to qualify for SSD or SSI benefits and other benefits administered by SSA.
+We often take over complex cases from other New Jersey SSD lawyers for appeal to the Appeals Council and the federal district court.
+In addition, we handle cases of disabled children and those of disabled adult children.

 More Than 45 Years Of SSD Experience